WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "Captain on the bridge"

-Gnasher swept his fur cloak over his shoulder and sat down hard in the captain's chair.
+Gnasher swept his fur cloak over one shoulder and sat down hard in the captain's chair.

 ButHow was no hapless fly in a spider's web.